kubernetes-sigs/kubespray/contrib/terraform/exoscale/README.md

 ## Quickstart

-*Assumes you are at the root of the kubespray repo*
+NOTE: *Assumes you are at the root of the kubespray repo*

 Copy the sample inventory for your cluster and copy the default terraform variables.